-ISO International Organisation for Standardisation PCR Polymerase Chain Reaction: technique used to determine whether a sample of plant tissue contains a particular DNA sequence.
-PCR relies on primer sets that bind to a particular target DNA sequence and a special DNA-copying enzyme (DNA polymerase) that exponentially amplifies the target sequence for identification and measurement Qualitative PCR PCR methods that determine the presence or absence of a specific target DNA sequence at a particular level of detection Quantitation Limit Lowest level at which the amount of target DNA sequence in a sample can be reliably quantitated Quantitative PCR PCR methods that estimate the relative amount of target DNA sequence in a mixture of DNA molecules Trait: Ms8 MS8 was produced by genetically engineering plants to be male sterile and tolerant to the herbicide glufosinate ammonium (as a selectable marker).
-Introduction Plant biotechnology is an extension of traditional plant breeding.
+Plant genetic modification is an extension of traditional plant breeding.
 It allows plant breeders to develop crops with specific traits including insect, disease, and herbicide resistance; processing advantages; and nutritional enhancement.
 An important component for identifying these new traits is a Certified Reference Material created from leaf, seed, or grain containing the new trait as well as a CRM created from the conventionally bred matrix.
-The European Commission has mandated that from 18 April 2004, a method for detecting a new event derived from modern biotechnology and Certified Reference Material must be available before the EC will consider authorizing acceptance of a new crop derived from modern biotechnology.
-Several nations outside Europe also require grain and ingredients to be labeled above a threshold level ranging from 0.90 to 5% of authorized biotech events before accepting a shipment.
-To meet the above analytical requirements for GM determination, AOCS 0306-F8 was manufactured from canola according to ISO 17034:2016 and in accordance with EC No 1829/2003.
-The CRMs are available from AOCS.
+The European Commission has mandated that from 18 April 2004, a method for detecting a new event derived from transgenic technology and Certified Reference Material must be available before the EC will consider authorizing acceptance of a new crop derived from transgenic technology.
+Several nations outside Europe also require grain and ingredients to be labeled above a threshold level before accepting a shipment.

+To meet the above regulatory requirements for GMO determination, AOCS 0306-G7 was manufactured from canola according to ISO 17034:2016 and in accordance with EC No 1829/2003.
+The CRM is available from AOCS.

-Materials and Methods BASF Agricultural Solutions Seed US LLC delivered 2 mg of Ms8 canola 0306-F8 to AOCS.
-Ten (10) working samples of DNA 10 μg each were prepared from the composite and sent to FoodChain ID, Fairfield, IA (an ISO 17025 Accredited laboratory) for eventspecific, qualitative PCR analysis to screen for the presence of the intended event, Ms8.
-This testing was for purity as well as homogeneity purposes.
-The source leaf material was taken from plants which had been tested individually using a number of quality standards and was grown from seeds harvested from plants that had themselves passed the same criteria.
+Materials and Methods

+BASF Agricultural Solutions Seed US LLC prepared the bulk material by taking source leaf material from plants which had been tested individually using several quality standards and was grown from seeds harvested from plants that had themselves passed the same criteria.
 Plants not meeting the quality standards were removed and destroyed.
-Leaf material was harvested from the plants which met the quality standards and frozen immediately, stored at -70 °C. The genomic DNA was extracted from leaves of one or more plants according to CTAB-based (Doyle JJ and Doyle JL, 1987) protocol.
-The integrity and concentration of the genomic DNA was determined by electrophoresis in a 1.0% agarose gel and ethidium bromide-staining and compared to lambda molecular weight standards by digital imaging quantification.
+Leaf material was harvested from the plants which met the quality standards and frozen immediately and stored at -70°C. The genomic DNA was extracted from leaves of one or more plants according to CTAB-based (Doyle JJ and Doyle JL, 1987) protocol.
+The integrity and concentration of the genomic DNA was determined by ethidium bromidestained 1% agarose gel electrophoresis and compared to lambda molecular weight standards by digital imaging quantification.
 The concentration measurement was done in triplicate, repeated in three different gels.
 No indications for physical degradation were apparent and the DNA migrated at positions higher than 40 Kb.